ericpopivker/web-api-migrations/README.md

 # Clean-Break

-Handle Breaking changes in RESTFul ASP.NET Web API.
+Handle breaking changes in RESTFul ASP.NET Web API.

 Similar to how stripe does it: https://stripe.com/blog/api-versioning